quicwg/base-drafts/draft-ietf-quic-transport.md

 of data and packets that it sends to its peer.

-Retransmissions of packets that were originally sent on the previous path MUST instead be sent on the new path, and they SHOULD NOT count against the outstanding data relative to the congestion window, and they SHOULD NOT incur a loss event for the congestion control algorithm.
-However, care should be taken not to overwhelm the (potentially unknown) capacity of the new link.
+Retransmissions of packets that were originally sent on the previous path MUST instead be sent on the new path, as allowed by the congestion controller.
+Any losses detected on packets that were not sent on the new path SHOULD not count as a loss event for the congestion control purposes.

 An endpoint validates a remote address by sending a PATH_CHALLENGE frame containing a payload that is hard to guess.
 This frame MUST be sent in a packet